7 Steps To Automate Your Finances. Here’s How To Get Started

 Choose the Best Checking Account

-The central node of your automated finances will be your checking account.
+Your checking account will be the central node of your automated finances.
 Picking the best checking account to start your financial ecosystem will set you up for long-term success.

 There are several key features to look for when selecting the perfect checking account: